edbury/gremlin-camp/src/site/notes/spaces/mosh/BYOC.md

 As with running a session, running your character doesn't require any changes.
 Between sessions, however, you'll have some bookkeeping to do!

+I suggest keeping a small log to track the contracts your character has taken on, how much they were paid, and whether they gained any conditions.

 ### Before each session

 After finding a suitable contract, it's helpful to share your sheet and history with the Warden.
 This will give them a chance to get familiar with your skillset and flag any non-standard gear you might have picked up.
 Space is a big place, and your cache of loot may not be suitable for every contract.